htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     Memory was because the system as a whole was out of memory, and the job was merely the victim, not the cause of the problem.

-:macro-def:`STARTER_HIDE_GPU_DEVICES`
-    A Linux-specific boolean that defaults to true.
-When true, if started as root, HTCondor will use the "devices" cgroup to prevent the job from accessing any NVidia GPUs not assigned to it by HTCondor.
-The device files will still exist in ``/dev``, but any attempt to access them will fail, regardless of their file permissions.
-The ``nvidia-smi`` command will not report them as being available.
-    Setting this macro to false returns to the previous functionality (of allowing jobs to access NVidia GPUs not assigned to them).

 :macro-def:`USE_VISIBLE_DESKTOP`
     This boolean variable is only meaningful on Windows machines.
 If ``True``, HTCondor will allow the job to create windows on the